 I is for India: 26 Fun Cultural Facts about India, from A to Z!

-India has a diverse mix of peoples, climates, scenery, religions, and cultural influences.
-A visit to this fascinating country can be inspiring, moving and, with a population of 1.1 billion, it can also be overwhelming.
+India has a diverse mix of peoples, climates, scenery, religions, and cultural influences, and a visit to this fascinating country can be inspiring, moving and, with a population of 1.1 billion, it can also be overwhelming.

-To help better understand the country, its people and culture, Global Family Travels will post a daily, fun cultural fact about India for 26 days, from A to Z, beginning with A today!
-For those of you planning to travel there, having some of this knowledge will help you reap the greatest rewards from a journey to Mother India.
+To help better understand this fascinating country, its people and culture, Global Family Travels has put compiled some fun cultural facts about India, from A to Z!
+Having some of this knowledge will help you reap the greatest rewards when on a journey to Mother India.

 A is for Aarti: Aarti is a Hindu religious ritual of worship, a part of puja.
 This ceremony includes fire, songs sung in praise of the worshiped, flowers, incense, music, etc. The purpose of aarti is to show humility and gratitude to God’s divine form.
 (Image: Aarti being performed in Varanasi, taken during our Mystical Mamas 2014 tour)